MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4404.md

 # Vendor - Top 10 List Excel (report)

-The **Vendor - Top 10 List Excel** report shows aggregated purchase (LCY) and balance (LCY) data for the top number of vendors selected.
-The data is aggregated for the period specified in the request page's Datefilter parameters.
+The **Vendor - Top 10 List Excel** report shows aggregated purchase and balance data in local currency (LCY) for the top number of vendors selected.
+The data is aggregated for the period specified in the request page's **Date filter** parameters.

 The report Excel workbook contains two worksheets that you can use to analyze your vendors:

 - Top Vendor List
 - TopVendorData

-Each worksheet represents a different dimension to your analysis.
+Each worksheet represents a different dimension in your analysis.

 <!-- add when 4402 report article is merged to main
 [!INCLUDE [onedrive-excel-online](../includes/onedrive-excel-online.md)]
 -->

 > [!NOTE]
 > This report performs calculations when viewed in Excel online or when downloaded and opened on your computer.
-If you see a banner with a text about external data connections, you might need to choose the botton **Enable content** to load data.
-The report does not connect to any external data sources, all calculations are done in Excel with Power Query.
-In some cases (depending on the security configurations for your organization), you might also need to right-click on a pivot table in one of the worksheets and choose **Refresh** to see data in the reports.
+If a banner displays text about external data connections, you might need to choose the **Enable content** button to load data.
+The report doesn't connect to any external data sources.
+All calculations are done in Excel with Power Query.
+In some cases (depending on the security configurations for your organization), you might also need to right-click on a pivot table in one of the worksheets and choose **Refresh** to update data in the reports.

 ## Top Vendor List worksheet

-This worksheet shows current purchase amounts and balance in local currency by vendor and with the ability to see data grouped by a Year-Quarter-Month-Day hierachy on Due Date.
+This worksheet shows current purchase amounts and balance in LCY by vendor.
+You can group data by a Year-Quarter-Month-Day hierarchy on the due date.

 With filters and slicers, you can zoom into a single vendor or a group of vendors.

 :::image type="content" source="../media/excel-top-10-vendors-top-vendor-list.png" alt-text="Screenshot of the Top Vendor List worksheet":::

 ## TopVendorData worksheet

 This worksheet shows the raw data used in the report.

 <!-- add when 4402 report article is merged to main
 You can use this worksheet for data analysis assisted by built-in tools in Excel, such as [!INCLUDE [excel-copilot-name](../includes/excel-copilot-name.md)] or the What-if-analysis or Forecast Sheet tools.